Myriad-Dreamin/shiroa/github-pages/docs/cli/init.typ

 #show: book-page.with(title: "CLI Init Command")

-The `init` command will try to initialize your book to build your book successfully by default.
-This also means that all of the #cross-link("/cli/build.typ")[options] from `build` command are available for `init` command.
+The `init` command creates a new book directory with starter files, then builds and serves it with the same preview server used by #cross-link("/cli/serve.typ")[`shiroa serve`].
+The target directory must not already exist.

+Since `init` builds the generated project after creating it, the #cross-link("/cli/build.typ")[build options] are available for `init` too.

 For instance, Initialize a book to the directory `my-book`: